OpenSPP/openspp-php-sample/README.md

-# PHP Odoo Client for OpenSPP
+# PHP Client for OpenSPP

 This project is a PHP-based Odoo client designed to interact with an OpenSPP Odoo server using XML-RPC.
 It provides functionalities to perform read and search_read operations on different Odoo models.